Production AI systems

 Manufacturing response workflow

-Industrial teams often receive repetitive customer questions about part availability, quote status, order timing, substitutions, and next steps while sales and operations staff are already busy.
+Industrial teams often receive repetitive customer questions about RFQs, part availability, quote status, order timing, substitutions, and next steps while sales and operations staff are already busy.

 How the workflow runs